Why Do Dogs Nibble On You?

 Stress or anxiety

 In some cases, nibbling can be a sign of stress or anxiety.
-If your dog nibbles excessively or aggressively, it's essential to consider their overall behaviour and consult with a veterinarian or a professional dog trainer.
+If your dog nibbles excessively or aggressively, it's essential to consider their overall behaviour and consult with a vet or a professional dog trainer.

 Is It Ok To Let Your Dog Nibble On You?